Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/matharray/set_basejustification/_index.md

 ---
-title: set_BaseJustification
+title: set_BaseJustification()
 second_title: Aspose.Slides for C++ API Reference
 description: "Specifies alignment of the array relative to surrounding text Text outside of the array can be aligned with the bottom, top, or center of a array object.
-Default value: Center."
+Default value: Center"
 type: docs
 weight: 27
 url: /cpp/aspose.slides.mathtext/matharray/set_basejustification/
 ---
-## MathArray::set_BaseJustification method
+## MathArray::set_BaseJustification([MathVerticalAlignment](../../mathverticalalignment/)) method

 Specifies alignment of the array relative to surrounding text Text outside of the array can be aligned with the bottom, top, or center of a array object.
-Default value: Center.
+Default value: Center

 ```cpp
 void Aspose::Slides::MathText::MathArray::set_BaseJustification(MathVerticalAlignment value) override